 Events

-The National Forests of Alabama proudly host numerous special events that include fishing derbies, outdoor classrooms, national trails, youth dove hunts, Public Lands Day and Get Outdoors Day.
+The National Forests of Alabama proudly host numerous special events that include fishing derbies, outdoor classrooms, national trails, Public Lands Day and Get Outdoors Day.
 Youth have many challenges taking them away from outdoor recreational activities that motivate and encourage physical development.
 Our events are educational as well as recreational.
 We are teaching and encouraging conservation of our natural resources.
 The primary goals of the events are to reach currently under-served populations and first-time visitors to public lands, and reconnect our youth to the great outdoors.

 Annual Events